The Barna Way

 About „The Barna Way“

 Their wise approach is to combine regenerative agriculture with social participation.
-For over 15 years, they have been implementing sustainable solutions – from organic vegetable cultivation and bee protection to the maintenance of flower meadows and habitats for biodiversity.
+For over 15 years, they have been implementing sustainable solutions - from organic vegetable growing and bee protection to the maintenance of flower meadows and habitats for biodiversity.
 In 2020, more than 10,000 native trees were planted, supported by Greenbelt, Supervalu and the Native Irish Woodland Scheme.

 Visit The Barna Way on Instagram: @thebarnaway